Friday Aug 25, 2023 10 am-5 pm Saturday Aug 26, 2023 10 am-5 pm Kanab Center, 20 N 100 E

 Robert Reed Carradine (born March 24, 1954) is an American actor from the Carradine family, known for his roles in television and film.
 He started with TV appearances in shows like Bonanza and Kung Fu.
 His debut film was in The Cowboys and he gained recognition as “Lewis Skolnick” in the Revenge of the Nerds film series.
 Carradine worked on various projects alongside his late brother David, including Mean Streets and indie films.
 He portrayed his first ambition, car racing, in Cannonball and appeared in Coming Home.
 He achieved fame with The Long Riders and had successes in The Big Red One and Wavelength.
 He has continued acting and appeared in TV shows like Lizzie McGuire.

 Hoppy fans – meet Joe Sullivan, Hopalong Cassidy’s official look-alike and character representative!

 Joe “Hoppy” Sullivan has been portraying Hopalong Cassidy at various functions around the country.
 His costume is a detailed replica of the one Hoppy wore in 1939, including Bohlin made products.

 An experienced horseback ride, Sullivan uses hi own black/silver saddle and tack.
 He presents a unique slide show on the cowboys and cowgirls who starred in the B-Western movies during the 30’s, 40’s, and 50’s and narrates Hoppy’s tribute to America.
 Joe is authorized by Hopalong Cassidy Enterprises to portray Hoppy.

-Sullivan has been portraying Hoppy for 28 years, and is retired from sales management fora livestock feed and animal health manufacturing company.
+Sullivan is retired from sales management for a livestock feed and animal health manufacturing company.
 He is presently with a Therapeutic Riding Center for the mentally and physically challenged as a horse handler.